2 nights starting from

 Day 3: Rye and Hastings

-We complete the set of Cinque ports today with a visit to Rye, a beautiful town, today renowned for its antique shops and old-world charm, but an important port in its day - the Castle Museum will explain more.
+This morning we visit Rye, a beautiful town, today renowned for its antique shops and old-world charm, but an important port in its day - the Castle Museum will explain more.
 Then to Hastings, renowned as the site of the battle in 1066 of William the Conqueror’s invasion (although he actually landed at nearby Pevensey and the battle took place 7 miles inland!).
 Here, we will visit the castle, commissioned by William, and its atmospheric ruins and enjoy a guided walk of the old town with Julian.
 Return to the hotel at approximately 1730.

 NB: Exact order of itinerary may vary according to local conditions and tour manager's discretion